 The library has a broad selection of resources to support the training and education of Medical Assistant students.
 This includes print and electronic books, professional journals, evidence-based medical databases, citation software, and reference librarians to instruct and assist with student research assignments.
 You may access library resources from home, clinical sites, clinical skills labs-anywhere that you have Internet access.
-When off-campus, some library resources will ask you to login to verify that you are a LTC student.
+When off-campus, some library resources will ask you to login to verify that you are a LC student.
 We encourage students to contact Library staff by email, chat or phone for assistance.

 The library has small study rooms that may be reserved and many computers for use while in the library.
-They also have technology such as I-pads, Nooks and Kindles that may be rented.
+They also have technology such laptops, tablets etc., that may be rented.
+Lastly, the library loans out equipment for obtaining vital signs.